hhmtecnologiaeireli/hhmtecnologiaeireli.github.io/index.md

 ### Contact:

 The best way to reach us is through [marcoshass@icloud.com](mailto:marcoshass@icloud.com).
-So we could better evaluate your projects and specific needs.
+So we could better evaluate your projects and specific needs and provide our portfolio of solutions to give an idea of the projects already delivered.